 Lumizyme may not be the only aspect of your Pompe treatment.
-Talk to your doctor before you add or stop taking any other medications, or make any other changes to your healthcare routines.
+Talk to your healthcare provider before you add or stop taking any other medications, or make any other changes to your healthcare routines.

-Regular Lumizyme infusions every two weeks as prescribed by your doctor are an important part of your treatment program.
-If you must miss an infusion, talk to your doctor about rescheduling the appointment as soon as possible.
+Regular Lumizyme infusions every two weeks as prescribed by your healthcare provider are an important part of your treatment program.
+If you must miss an infusion, talk to your healthcare provider about rescheduling the appointment as soon as possible.

 Infusions are likely to be scheduled when you have work, school, or other obligations.
-If so, you may decide to inform your employer, teacher, or others about your Pompe disease and the importance of following your doctors recommendations for infusions.
-This is a personal decision that you might want to discuss with your doctor.
+If so, you may decide to inform your employer, teacher, or others about your Pompe disease and the importance of following your healthcare provider's recommendations for infusions.
+This is a personal decision that you might want to discuss with your healthcare provider.
 Online educational resources, patient organizations, and a CareConnectPSS® Case Manager can also help you in preparing for these conversations.